 Now imagine you go to all of that effort and then unknowingly make your teeth worse by eating foods that cause cavities and effectively rotting your teeth.

-A good oral hygiene routine can almost eliminate the danger of cavities, but it'll still pay to avoid these eleven foods to make sure your braces don’t do your teeth more harm than good.1.Sticky and Hard Candy
+A good oral hygiene routine can almost eliminate the danger of cavities, but it'll still pay to avoid these eleven foods to make sure your braces don’t do your teeth more harm than good.

 Secondly, and perhaps most importantly, the candy will stick to your teeth and linger there, furthering the risk of cavities as it works its way underneath your braces and makes cleaning your teeth more difficult